How to Apply for Child Care Assistance

 If You Do Not Qualify

-Contact your local DHS office or your family support specialist and ask why you didn’t qualify and what other child care programs.
+Contact your local DHS office or your family support specialist and ask why you didn’t qualify and what other help may be available.
 Examples: Transitional Employment Assistance (TEA), Early Head Start, Head Start, Arkansas Better Chance (ABC) program.

 Every child deserves the best start in life which is why choosing high quality child care is important.
 Research shows that high quality early learning programs have a positive impact on a child’s readiness for school and life.